 (ge) "Allergen" means a major food allergen including any of the following: (1) Milk, eggs, fish (e.g., bass, flounder, or cod), crustacean shellfish (e.g., crab, lobster, or shrimp), tree nuts (e.g., almonds, pecans, or walnuts), wheat, peanuts, and soybeans.
-(2) A food ingredient that contains protein derived from a food specified in (1).-, except "Allergen" does not include the following: Any highly refined oil derived from a food specified in (1) and any ingredient derived from such highly refined oil.
+(2) A food ingredient that contains protein derived from a food specified in (1), except the following: Any highly refined oil derived from a food specified in (1) and any ingredient derived from such highly refined oil.